Harish8622/SentryCam-AWS/README.md

 ### 3. ✅ Step Function Execution Output

-After passing through the first two lambda function, the final one results in the output, the inference scores for each vehicle class, and after filtering, outputs if a suspicious vehicle is detected
+After passing through the first two lambda function, the final one results in the output, the inference scores for each vehicle class, and after filtering, outputs if a suspicious vehicle is detected.
+The execution time is also shown to be a little over 5 seconds!
 ![Step Function Output](images/state_machine_execution_output.png)

 ---